Updated April 29, 2021.

 As of December 2020, the recommendations for testing have been revised in response to increased testing demand and limited testing capacity.
 If you have been exposed to a person with Covid-19 it is recommended that you schedule a PCR test on/about the 5th day after exposure if you are not experiencing symptoms.
 This is the timeframe when it is most likely the test will confirm whether or not you are infected.
 If you develop symptoms, you can either schedule a PCR test or an antigen test (provided you’ve had symptoms for no more than 5 days).

-Where can I go in Portsmouth to get a test?
+Where can I go near Portsmouth to get a test?

 All testing sites require preregistration or an appointment made by phone or online as listed below.
 All of these testing locations offer Molecular (PCR) testing.